 For a dairy-free option, omit the cheese and use nutritional yeast instead.

-- Basil, tarragon, or oregano leaves – Contain oils that have antioxidant effect
+- Basil, tarragon, and oregano leaves – Contain oils that have an antioxidant effect.

 - Arugula – Vitamin K

 Watermelon salad bowls are the perfect nourishing, gluten free vegan bowl.
 Coconut cream, jasmine rice, watermelon and raisins combine to create an amazing combo of hydration, healthy fats, and immunity boosting Vitamin C!